-CO Statement CO1 Learn and evaluate the factors contributing in growth of Food Industry.
+CO fej j yo Statement J Zzzz CO1 Learn and evaluate the factors contributing in growth of Food Industry.
 CO2 Develop a professional attitude required in catering business.
 CO3 Understand the importance of effective menu planning CO4 Acquaint with the knowledge of time facilities and Equipment Utilities.
 CO5 Understand the planning procedure of Food Service Unit.